-The current price earnings ratio of the ALSI at around 15 at end September, has declined noticeably from previous levels of around 18, to a much more competitive level visà-vis global bourses, which implies an earnings growth of around 30% over the past 8 months, certainly proving our earlier skepticism wrong and rationalizing the high level of the FTSE/JSE.
-It is just very difficult to grasp how the stock exchange can outperform the overall economy by leaps and bounds as it has done over the past 3 years, in particular, but even over the past 9 years.
-The Allshare index grew by an average of more than 17% over the past 9 years.
-Inflation has been around 7.5% over the same period.
+It is just very difficult to grasp how the stock exchange can outperform the overall economy by leaps and bounds as it has done over the past 4 years, in particular, but even over the past 10 years.
+The Allshare index grew by an average of 17.2% over the past 10 years.
+Inflation has been around 7.1% over the same period.
 This means that it had a real growth of 10% per annum!
-This must be due to some distortion.
+This must be due to some distortion that is likely to rebound at some stage.
 Experience has it that whenever something appears to defy logic and one is about to accept the illogical, logic suddenly exerts itself once again.